 Stay Away from Crowded Places and Events:

-The more contact you have, or come near others that could be sick, the more possibility of contracting any illness they have.
-We all know to turn away when someone sneezes in a public place, and to use your sleeve or arm to open doors or push elevator buttons, but this is much more serious with the Coronavirus.
-It could have community spread and/or be airborne.
-This means that any airborne particles from a sick person can get into your eyes, nose or mouth even when you think you are being careful and avoiding sick people.
+The more contact you have with people that are sick, the more possibility of contracting any illness they have.
+Its customary to turn away when someone sneezes in a public place, or to use your sleeve or arm to open doors.
+This is much more important during Covid19.
+At this point its not clear if it has community spread or is airborne.
+This means that any airborne particles from a sick person can get into your eyes, nose or mouth even when you think you’re being careful and avoiding sick people.

 Most airlines and cruises are allowing customers to cancel their booking and allowing credit until the end of 2021, so they can take their trip at a safer time.
-I don’t think anyone envy’s those people stuck on quarantined cruise ships, so why put yourself in that situation?
-Dining in at home is safer than dining out, as you don’t know who frequented the venue recently, and you don’t know the person preparing your food or handling your silverware.
-This is a tough time on the hospitality industry, and its going to take some time to get through this and then allow our economy to recover, but we all remain hopeful that it will happen!
+I don’t think we envy those people stuck on quarantined cruise ships, so its better not to put yourself in that situation?
+Dining in at home is safer than dining out, as you can’t tell if anyone who’s ill has been to that restaurant recently.
+As well, we don’t know the person preparing the food or handling the silverware.
+This is a tough time on the hospitality industry, and its going to take some time to get through.
+We’ll need our economy to recover, and remain hopeful that it will happen soon!

 So for now, just be safe and prepared until things normalize.